-A.3 Preferred NMTOKEN Values
+A.3 Preferred String and NMTOKEN Values

-This section contains the preferred values for items of NMTOKEN.
+This section contains the preferred values for items of type string or NMTOKEN.
 Although these types are open lists, the values in these tables SHOULD be used where possible.

 A.3.1 Comb and Coil Shapes